 You must take possession immediately after the auction.

 The Sheriff's Office accepts cash or a cashier's check.
 However, we strongly recommend that you bring cash because the cashier's check would have to be for the exact amount, which you will not know until the auction is over.
 If your cashier's check is under the amount, you may add cash to it to equal your successful bid.
 If the cashier's check is over the amount, we will not give you change back.
 Make the cashier's check payable to Fairfax County Sheriff's Office.

-The frequency of sales is determined by the number of vehicles seized by the county.
+The frequency of sales is determined by the number of vehicles seized by the County.
 Sales typically vary from as many as 2-3 per week to as few as 2-3 per month.

 The sale is always at the location where the seized vehicle is stored, typically at a home or business.
 Sales are scheduled for Monday-Friday and always are held at 11 a.m.

 Legally, the Sheriff's Office must post notice at least 10 days before the sale.
-If you are interesting in bidding on a seized vehicle, we strongly recommend that you check the Department of Tax Administration's website the morning of the sale to make sure that the vehicle is still scheduled for auction.
+If you are interested in bidding on a seized vehicle, we strongly recommend that you check the Department of Tax Administration's website the morning of the sale to make sure that the vehicle is still scheduled for auction.
 If the owner pays the delinquent taxes, the auction will be cancelled.